mmkorb/Code-Challenge-Capital-Gain/README.md

 -   Correctly computes the **Weighted Average Cost (WAC)** across multiple buy operations.
 -   Accumulates **losses** from unprofitable sales.
 -   Deducts accumulated losses from future profits before calculating taxes.
--   Correctly applies the **tax exemption rule** for sales with a total value less than or equal to $20,000.00.
+-   Correctly applies the **tax exemption rule** for sales with a total value less than or equal to R$ 20,000.00.
 -   Correctly handles specific edge cases from the specification, such as:
     -   Accumulating losses even on tax-exempt sales.
     -   *Not* using profits from tax-exempt sales to offset accumulated losses.